Ivan-267/gRPCHighscoreServiceTestGameClient/README.md

-# Highscore service test game client
+# gRPC Highscore service test game client
 This is a part of one of my C# practice projects, it is not designed for production use.
 The code is shared mostly for demonstration purposes.